mttwdevelops/Ad-hoc-Projects/AI_for_the_Security_minded_and_Skeptics.md

 ** AI also performs better when you tell it to provide its' step-by-step "thought" process, which actually helps it "think out loud."
 **

+** Keep individual prompts in a chat instance short.
+AI platforms often struggle when having to draft long single-prompt responses.
+This may have something to do with models having difficulty digesting so much context/too much to ask in a single prompt.
+**

 ## How I integrate AI into anything (work and personal research):
 I created a private agent with my companies' HR handbook and other internal documentation to see how it'd do against different administrative scenarios.
 I checked this information from the documentation themselves, just to be sure that the model was getting the correct answers.
 The agent was created with Gemini 2.5 Pro, and was given the default instructions "Provide any responses to queries in bulleted lists of 5.
 Provide step-by-step thought process for each item of the list."

+I also had to pick up Power Platform (SharePoint, Power Apps, I already knew Power Automate decently) for my job, and tasked AI to help with a lot of the immediate development that I need to handle.
+Since there's so much content and documentation online, Gemini's models are able to quickly solve shorter prompts as I quickly build new features into applicatoins and webpages.
+Since I've had coding and some design experience before I was also able to tailor/catch my prompts when AI generates code that has bugs.
+This happened with larger/harder problems that included more steps to solve, and only very occasionally hiccuped during smaller tasks.
+There's also - again - the information well problem, these models only perform as well (among many other factors) as the information they have access too.
+There were a few times when the output was wrong due to a lack of particular information or sources conflicted, which caused the model to return a hybrid of instructions that blended from both sources - not good.
+When I need to make site architectural decisions, I use a model to quickly gather information, yet still use my experience to judge what end decision I make.
+I figure this is what will be most *decent* peoples' AI usage, which allows prompters to focus on higher-level decision making than sifting through Microsoft documentation to figure out how to modify the DatePicker control in PowerApps.